karinzaa/NoBaibu/README.md

 ------
 No Baidu in your computer</n>
 ------
-Run nobaidu.bat to block Baibu in computer</n>
+Run NoBaidu.bat to block Baidu your computer</n>
 >***If your computer is also Baidu to remove it before.***